flooki10/flooki10/README.md

 ### 👨‍💻 About Me :

-- 🤝 CEO & Founder @PALMCLY
+- 🤝 CEO & Founder @CLOSTR and @PALMCLY

 - 🤓 Healthcare engineering student